microsoft/vscode-docs/docs/python/python-tutorial.md

 ContentId: 77828f36-ae45-4887-b25c-34545edd52d3
 PageTitle: Get Started Tutorial with Python in Visual Studio Code
 DateApproved: 06/20/2018
-MetaDescription: Tutorial for the Python extension in Visual Studio Code
+MetaDescription: A Python hello world tutorial using the Python extension in Visual Studio Code (a great Python IDE like PyCharm, if not the best Python IDE)
 MetaSocialImage: images/tutorial/social.png
 ---
 # Getting Started with Python

-Let's get started by creating the simplest "Hello World" Python application.
+In this tutorial you use Python 3 to create the simplest Python "Hello World" application in Visual Studio Code.
+By using the Python extension, you make VS Code into a great lightweight Python IDE (which you may find a productive alternative to PyCharm).

-> **Note**: This tutorial uses Python 3; if you're using Python 2, you need to make appropriate changes to the code.
+> **Note**: You can use VS Code with Python 2 with this tutorial, but you need to make appropriate changes to the code.

 ## Prerequisites